 Introduction

-Trauma is defined as the clinical entity composed of both physical injury and the body’s associated response.
-[1] Trauma patients are ais a heterogenous group with wide range of different causes where some of the most prominent ones are traffic related injuries, falls, self-harm, interpersonal violence and burns.
+Trauma is defined as the clinical entity composed of both physical injury and the body’s associated response [1].
+Trauma patients are heterogenous with a wide range of different causes where some of the most prominent ones are traffic related injuries, falls, self-harm, interpersonal violence and burns.
 It is a global health problem and the total number of injuries is estimated to be at least 520 million cases per year.
 [2] The effects of trauma on patients and their families can be divided into non-fatal and fatal trauma.

 The effects of non-fatal trauma can be subdivided into Disability Adjusted Life Years (DALY) lost and economical effects.
 DALY is a measurement using both the mortality in years lost between death and mean age and morbidity as in years lived with reduced function due to the disease.
 In 2017 trauma accounted for 13% of total DALY lost.
 [3] The economic effects in turn regards both the out of pocket expenses for treatments as well as reduced productivity due to reduced ability after the injury.
 A study in northern India from 2019 calculated that 22% of patients who presented with traumatic injuries afterward had 30% or more of their total expenditure on healthcare related costs and 12 % were pushed below the international poverty line as a consequence.
 [4]